Spay and Neuter in North Hollywood, CA

 With all the information out there about veterinary medicine and what is and isn’t right for your pet, it can be hard to make the best decisions for their needs.
 As veterinary professionals, we can point you in the right direction.
 Spay and neuter surgeries offer many health and behavior benefits, and they also help to reduce unwanted litters that often end up in already crowded shelters.
-With surgery, you can help save lives and give your pet a better chance at a long and healthy life.

 Medical and Behavior Benefits